Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - Instant cash transfer.
-Services like MoneyGram can have money available for pick-up within minutes of the transfer.
-You’ll likely pay an elevated fee, but if you’re desperate, you might be willing to overlook it.
+Services like MoneyGram and Western Union can have money available for pick-up within minutes of the transfer being sent.
+You’ll likely pay a much higher fee, but if you’re desperate, you might be willing to overlook it.
 Have friends or family send you money from Canada.

 - Travel insurance.
 If you’ve been hurt or robbed while overseas, your travel insurance should cover your expenses.
-However, claiming can take a while with the paperwork necessary to create a report – it might not be the best solution if you’re in a hurry, however it is a good long term solution.
+However, claiming can take a while since you need the paperwork necessary to create a report.
+Therefore this might not be the best solution if you’re in a hurry, however it is a good long term solution.

 Cash pick-up locations in Denmark: Western Union and MoneyGram branches

-When transferring money to a Western Union or MoneyGram branch in Denmark, it’s a good idea to check their business hours and ask about whether they’re able to handle your transaction.
+When transferring money to a Western Union or MoneyGram branch in Denmark, it’s a good idea to double check their business hours and address.

 +45 339 30002